On integral variations for roots of the Laplacian matching polynomial of graphs: Main results

 Noting that $\lambda_1+\lambda_k=d(v_i)+d(v_j)+1$ and $\sum \limits_{\ell \neq 1,k}\lambda_{\ell}=2m-(\lambda_1+\lambda_k) $, we can deduce that

 as desired. \end{proof}

-As applications of Theorem \ref{LMRIV2}, in the following two consequeces, we give some sufficent conditions for the LMRIV not occuring in two places.

-\begin{corollary} For any tree $T$, the LMRIV will not occur in two places. \end{corollary} \begin{proof} If the $LMRIV$ occurs to $T$ in two places by adding a new edge $e=v_iv_j$, by Theorem \ref{zero} and Theorem \ref{larroot2}, the changed roots are $\lambda_1$ and $\lambda_n (=0)$.
-By Theorem \ref{LMRIV2}, we find that
+As applications of Theorem \ref{LMRIV2}, in the following two consequences, we give some sufficient conditions for the LMRIV not occurring in two places. \begin{corollary} For each tree $T$, the LMRIV will not occur in two places. \end{corollary} \begin{proof} If the $LMRIV$ occurs to $T$ in two places by adding a new edge $e=v_iv_j$, by Theorem \ref{zero} and Theorem \ref{larroot2}, the changed roots are $\lambda_1$ and $\lambda_n (=0)$.
+It follows from Theorem \ref{LMRIV2} that

 which implies that $d(v_i)=0$ or $d(v_j)=0$, contradiction. \end{proof}

 \begin{corollary} For two nonadjacent vertices $v_i$ and $v_j$, if $d(v_i)+d(v_j)\leq 3$, then the LMRIV will not occur to $G$ in two places by adding a new edge $e=v_iv_j$. \end{corollary} \begin{proof} Assume that $LMRIV$ occurs to $G$ in two places by adding the edge $e=v_iv_j$ with $d(v_i)+d(v_j)\leq3$.
 It follows from Theorem \ref{LMRIV2} and the Vieta's formulas that